DSPN/DataStaxDay/README.md

 #### Creating a Keyspace, Table, and Queries

 Try the following CQL commands in DevCenter.
-In addition to DevCenter, you can also use **CQLSH** as an interactive command line too for query data in Cassandra.
+In addition to DevCenter, you can also use **CQLSH** as an interactive command line tool for CQL access to Cassandra.
 Start CQLSH like this:

 ```cqlsh 127.0.0.1```
 > Make sure to replace 127.0.0.1 with the IP of the respective node